 |

-ADNOTATIONES IN CODICEM: LIBER VI (1986).
-Antonio Calabrese, DIRITTO PENALE CANONICO (1990).
-Alphonse Borras, LES SANCTIONS DANS
+Edward Peters, Review of Velasio de Paolis, DE SANCTIONIBUS IN ECCLESIA: ADNOTATIONES IN CODICEM: LIBER VI (1986); Antonio Calabrese, DIRITTO PENALE CANONICO (1990); and Alphonse Borras, LES SANCTIONS DANS L'EGLISE: COMMENTAIRE DES CANONS 1311-1399 (1990), in The Jurist 55 (1995) 952-954. |

-DES CANONS 1311-1399 (1990).
 These three works are the leading

-rotal advocate, is perhaps better known for his works in religious law.
+Canon Law.
+Canonists will immediately recognize de Paolis and Borras as major authors in the field of ecclesiastical crimes and penalties, while Calabrese, a rotal advocate, is perhaps better known for his works in religious law.
 Each of

 these studies shares a similar methodology, namely, a sequential discussion,

-usually canon-by-canon, of materials presented in Book Six of the code.
+usually canon-by-canon, of materials presented in Book Six of the Code.
 Each

-therefore share similar strengths and weaknesses.
 During the revision of penal canon

 law, there were repeated calls for the inclusion of canonical definitions for